srobb1/RelocaTE/README.md

 <hr>
 ** Updates **
 <hr>
+- 1-0-4: 1.fixed bug: missing existingTE.blatout file.
+         2.fixed bug: convert fq to fa even when only one file needs to be converted 3.TSD=UNK, TSD=UKN, and TSD=UNKNOWN will all function 4.added count of seqs that match to unique regions to output of construcTEr.pl
 - 1-0-3: now able to use TSD=UNK in TE fasta.
 RelocaTE is faster if TSDs are known.
 - 1-0-2: Using "bowtie -a -m 1 -v 3".
 This decreases the number of false positive insertions identified.